ArrowElectronicsESC/lpcduino/README.md

 4. Make sure ARM-GCC also works for your environment
 5. Python 3.8 or higher

+## Contact information

+If you are having a hard time installing or running the tool, please reach at bruno.senzio-savino@arrow.com
 ## Getting started:

 1. Install *Tkinter* in your python environment